HugoBlox/theme-academic-cv/content/post/note-of-Delorme-2015/index.md

 ## Muscle Component
 * Components capturing muscle activity are usually very focal, encompassing a local group of electrodes (sometimes with opposite polarity) on the edge of the electrode cap.
 * Time courses show a steady noise activity, often remarkable because they do not vary with task events (i.e. no ERP is visible), but rather across trials.
-* The power spectrum of these compo- nents often shows strong power at high frequencies (>20 Hz).
+* The power spectrum of these components often shows strong power at high frequencies (>20 Hz).

 |Toolbox  | Things to check |
 |----|----|